 - Magna International – MGA

 $19-21 billion per year (estimated).
 You will not find this number included in any official figures.
 But marijuana is probably Canada’s largest agricultural crop, they export large quantities to the United States every year.
 Vancouver, BC is at the center of the growing industry and almost 250,000 Canadians work in the field.
 However, strong legalization movements in the United States will likely cut into future Canadian weed profits.
+Read up on how to invest in cannabis stocks.

 $17 billion in 2011.
 Canada mines large quantities of gold and has the sixth largest gold reserves in the world.
 Canadian gold miners have benefited from the long run up in gold prices.
 According to the Globe and Mail, Canada will soon lay claim to the worlds largest gold mine.
 Canada is also home to the most popular silver and gold streaming companies.
 Here are two publicly traded Canadian gold mining companies: